 Violation of any of the regulations for academic misconduct is addressed within the department concerned.
-Cases are dealt with by the instructor and then the associate dean.
+Cases are dealt with by the instructor and then the dean.
 The individual instructor may reduce the student's grade, including the assignment of "F" in the course.
-A report of this action will be sent to the instructor's associate dean and dean.
-Depending on the severity of the case, the associate dean may impose the following or other penalties as the offense may warrant: probation, suspension from the college, or recommend dismissal to the Vice President of Academic Affairs.
+A report of this action will be sent to the instructor's dean.
+Depending on the severity of the case, the dean may impose the following or other penalties as the offense may warrant: probation, suspension from the college, or recommend dismissal to the Vice President of Academic Affairs.
 If the student feels that the penalty imposed by the dean is unjust, the student may request a review by the Judicial Review Board.
-The Review Board will be composed of the Vice President of Student Services (presiding), at least three faculty representatives/academic staff, and the dean, serving ex officio.
+The Review Board will be composed of the Student Development/Life (presiding), at least three faculty representatives/academic staff, and the dean, serving ex officio.